- Policy Issues

-As of February 2013, 30 countries worldwide are operating 437 nuclear reactors for electricity generation and 71 new nuclear plants are under construction in 14 countries.
-Included in this number are 104 plants operating in 31 states.
+Currently, 30 countries worldwide are operating 437 nuclear reactors for electricity generation and 67 new nuclear plants are under construction in 14 countries.
+Included in this number are 100 plants operating in 31 states.

 While the U.S. can boast about having the most nuclear power plants, electrical power from this plants provides less than 20% of all power supplied in the U.S. Other countries are much more dependent on nuclear than the U.S. The next figure ranks the per capita supply of nuclear power for the top 10 nuclear power generating countries.
 For 2011 nuclear energy represented about 77% of total electricity production in France, 54% in Slovakia, 54% in Belgium, 47% in Ukraine, 43% in Hungary, 42% in Slovenia, 40% in Switzerland, 40% in Sweden, 35% Korea Republic, and 33% in Armenia.

 DID YOU KNOW?

 The Power Reactor Information System (PRIS), developed and maintained by the IAEA for over four decades, is a comprehensive database focusing on nuclear power plants worldwide.
 PRIS contains information on power reactors in operation, under construction or those being decommissioned.

-This is a simply excellent video on nuclear energy for a wide audience.
+This is an excellent video on nuclear energy for a wide audience.
 How much and how well can one person communicate on nuclear energy in less than 90 seconds?
 Click play to find out: